Rosalynn Carter says husband doing 'really well' after fall

 ATLANTA (AP) — Former first lady Rosalynn Carter says her husband is doing "really well" after a fall.

-Carter said Tuesday that she's been a lifelong caregiver, and now she's, helping former President Jimmy Carter recover from his injuries.
+Carter said Tuesday that she's been a lifelong caregiver, and now she's helping former President Jimmy Carter recover after he fractured his pelvis in a fall last month.

 She made the comments at a Tuesday conference in Atlanta, "Caregiving in the 21st Century: A National Conversation."
 The Rosalynn Carter Institute for Caregiving brought together leaders in business, politics and philanthropy, along with health care professionals.